2024 in Ireland explained

 - 2 August – A 40-year-old man from Bray was arrested in Dublin after ramming his van into the gates of Áras an Uachtaráin, the Custom House, Leinster House, Government Buildings and the Attorney General's Office in the early hours of the morning.
 All incidents were recorded by surveillance cameras and damage worth tens of thousands of euros was caused.[94]
 [95]

-- 12 August – Ireland's Olympic athletes were welcomed home from the games in Paris by a crowd of 20,000 people in O'Connell Street, Dublin, the first civic reception ever held for returning Olympic athletes.
-Officials greeting the team included the taoiseach Simon Harris, the lord mayor of Dublin James Geoghegan and the minister for sport Catherine Martin.
-Team Ireland's 133 athletes competed in 14 sports and won seven medals, coming 19th on the medals table, Ireland's greatest success at the Olympic games.[107]
+- 12 August – Ireland's Olympic athletes were welcomed home from the games in Paris by a crowd at Dublin Airport.
+Another gathering of 20,000 people in O'Connell Street, Dublin attended the first civic reception ever held for returning Olympic athletes.
+Officials greeting the team included the taoiseach Simon Harris, the lord mayor of Dublin James Geoghegan, the minister for sport Catherine Martin, and the minister of state for sport and physical education Thomas Byrne.
+Team Ireland's 133 athletes competed in 14 sports and won seven medals, coming 19th on the medals table, Ireland's greatest success at the Olympic games.[96]

 - 15 August – An Irish Army chaplain in his 50s was seriously injured after being stabbed a number of times outside Renmore Barracks in County Galway.
 A terror motive was investigated and a 16-year-old boy was arrested.[97]